andrewvida/coffeescript-jasmine-boilerplate/README.md

 $ git clone git@github.com:andrewvida/coffeescript-jasmine-boilerplate.git <your-project-name>
 ```

-Then, install grunt and all of its dependencies:
+Then, install grunt and all of its dependencies from the root of your project:
 ``` bash
 $ npm install
 ```